hknutzen/Netspoc/technical.markdown

 the following pictures.
 Zones will be depicted as lines and managed routers by an uncolored router symbol instead.

-{% include image.html src="./images/traversal_graph_representation.png" description="**Topology representation for graph traversal:** Zones are depicted as lines and managed routers by uncoloured router symbols." %}
+{% include image.html src="./images/traversal_graph_representation.png" title="Topology representation for graph traversal:" description="Zones are depicted as lines and managed routers by uncoloured router symbols." %}

 ### Netspocs approach to path finding